-3.1 The site comprises fairly level land at an altitude of 20 m AOD.
-Neither gradient nor relief impose a limitation on the ALC grade.
+The site comprises fairly level land at an altitude of 20 m AOD.
+Field survey indicated that the site had been worked (early 20th Century) and thus its level was below the adjoining field to the east.
+Despite this neither gradient nor relief impose a limitation on agricultural land quality.

-4.0 Geology and Soils
+40 Geology and Soils

-- 4.1 The published geology map for the site area, (BGS Sheet 272, Chatham, 1977) shows the site to be underlain by Head Brickearth, with a small area of Thanet Bed Sands along the western site boundary. - 4.2 The published soils information for the area (SSEW 1983, Sheet 6, 1:250,000) shows the site to comprise the Hamble 1 association, described as deep well drained, often stoneless, fine silty soils.
+- 4 1 The published geology map for the site area, (BGS Sheet 272 Chatham, 1977) shows the site to be underlain by Thanet Bed Sands with a small area of Head Brickearth in the northwest corner - 4 2 The published soils information for the area (SSEW 1983 Sheet 6 1 250 000) shows the site to comprise the Hamble 1 association, described as deep well drained, often stoneless fine silty soils

-5.0 Agricultural land Classification
+50 Agricultural land Classification

-- 5.1 The ALC classification of the site is shown on the attached ALC map. - 5.2 The location of the soil observation points is shown on the attached sample point map.
-Local soil pit information supplemented auger boring records.
+5 1 The ALC classification of the site is shown on the attached ALC map

+The location of the soil observation points is shown on the attached sample point map.
+Local pit information supplemented auger boring records